Swizzle-dev/AutoDAQ/README.md

 DAY(DD) : The day during which the data was collected in 2 digit format (If date(year/month/day) is left blank the most recent file from the selected channel will be chosen)

 ORDER : The order of the desired file if more than one were created in one day.
-(If left blank, the most recent one will be chosen)
+(1 = Most Recent, 2=second most recent...
+If left blank, the most recent one will be chosen)